Canon 40D vs 70D

 |146 x 108 x 74 mm, 822 g||139 x 104 x 79 mm, 755 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 40D and the Canon EOS 70D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 40D and the Canon 70D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (8 percent) than the Canon 40D.
 Moreover, the 70D is markedly lighter (8 percent) than the 40D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.